Woman speaking at a meeting sharing ideas

 Child well-being in South Carolina

-View the KIDS COUNT rankings and indicators for South Carolina.
-You can view the areas where South Carolina has improved, declined or stayed the same with each indicator.
+KIDS COUNT rankings and indicators for South Carolina.
+Indicates the areas where South Carolina has improved, declined or stayed the same with each indicator.

 S.C. child well-being profile (PDF)